This family-focused list of top Amazon and Netflix documentaries will open the door to life-changing discussions with your kids.

 We should teach them to question everything — including us.

-3 Documentaries That Will Change How Your Kids See The World
+3 Netflix Documentaries That Will Change How Your Kids See The World

 These shows open the door to a global perspective and allow your kids to see for themselves (with you there to guide them) that an alternative lifestyle is truly a powerful choice.

-Netflix Summary: Watch Leon Logothetis travel around the world on his yellow motorbike, Kindness One, relying only on people’s kindness at each stage of his travel.
+Netflix Documentaries Summaries: Watch Leon Logothetis travel around the world on his yellow motorbike, Kindness One, relying only on people’s kindness at each stage of his travel.
 This show is about sharing everything that you have, even if you don’t have much.
-Watch it now on Netflix]
+Watch this documentary series now on Netflix]

-This documentary is actually a full series on Netflix, not a single show.
+The Kindness Diaries is actually a full Netflix documentary series, not a single show or documentary movie.
 Every episode of The Kindness Diaries begins with this statement:

-The host of the documentary, Leon Logothetis, continues…
+The host of the Netflix documentary, Leon Logothetis, continues…

-The Kindness Diaries series opened deep discussions of gratitude, war, cultural and religious differences, acts of service, education, healthcare, and just overall happiness with our two girls.
-Time and time again this show reminded us that love makes the world go round and that little is needed to be truly happy.
-Watching this show together truly changed how my girls see their own lives (and the world).
+The Kindness Diaries documentary series opened deep discussions of gratitude, war, cultural and religious differences, acts of service, education, healthcare, and just overall happiness with our two girls.
+Time and time again this travel documentary reminded us that love makes the world go round and that little is needed to be truly happy.
+I wholeheartedly believe this is one of the best documentaries on Netflix.
+Watching this series together truly changed how my girls see their own lives (and the world).

 Parent-to-Parent Tip: A strong word of warning, Episode 11 (The Gift of Sight) was overwhelming.
 In this episode, Leon stops at Cambodia’s Killing Fields and pays tribute to all the thousands of lives that were brutally lost there.
 This particular episode should be watched with extreme caution.
 You know your child’s personality, please use your best judgment.